Candle Weight Calculator

 Using the Candle Weight Calculator offers numerous advantages, but also some limitations to consider:

-- Enhanced Planning: Provides precise measurements, enabling informed decisions about material purchases and sustainability practices.
+• Enhanced Planning: Provides a clear weight estimate, enabling informed decisions about material purchases and batch sizing.

-- Input Sensitivity: Results heavily depend on accurate inputs; incorrect dimensions or densities can lead to significant errors.
+• Input Sensitivity: Results depend on accurate inputs; entering a radius instead of a diameter, or the wrong density, can lead to significant errors.

 Candle Weight Example Calculations Table